CyberT33N/minikube/README.md

 <br><br>
-<br><br>
-<br><br>
-<br><br>

-## Gitlab
+## 🐙 GitLab
 <details>
 <summary>Click to expand..</summary>

-- The Gitlab helm Chart will if configured with the minikube example from official docs their own self-signed certificates and we do not have to have to worry about and this is what we will do.
-If needed you can create own certs and include them but it is not recommended because it will be a lot of work.
-You basicly only have to include the genereated secret to the gitlab-runner with:
+- The GitLab Helm chart, when configured with the Minikube example from the official documentation, will create its own self-signed certificates.
+Therefore, there's no need to worry about certificate management, although you can create your own certificates if necessary.
+However, this is not recommended due to the additional workload involved.
+You essentially only need to include the generated secret in the GitLab Runner configuration:
 ```yaml
 gitlab-runner:
   install: true